Frequently Asked Questions

 How do I know if I need to reapply for admission?

-You would need to submit a new application if you fall into one of these two categories:
+You need to submit a new application if you fall into one of these three categories:

 - You previously applied to Kent State University but decided to attend another institution; or